sbachinin/goblog/articles/dev/dont-trust-porcelain-in-git.md

 ---- Jul 14 13:37:41 IST 2023
 ## Don't trust porcelain in Git

 ### Authors of Git decided to use toilet analogy when trying to differentiate the low-level stuff from the high-level stuff.
+In general the analogy works well but there is one case where it creates confusion.

 #### Git commands can be classified in many different ways but here is one:
 1) There are git commands whose output is meant __to be read by humans__, for example "git status".
 They are everyday commands that "normal" developers use to version their projects.
 You can call these commands "high-level" because they are built on top of commands from the second group.